 According to industry insiders, this is a shrewd move by the retailer.

-To meet this demand, agri-suppliers are partnering with the retail giant to make sure product can be delivered “just-in-time” with minimal animal fatalities.
+To meet this demand, agri-suppliers are partnering with the retail giant to ensure products can be delivered “just-in-time” with minimal animal fatalities.

 “Who the hell wants to carry a box of chickens or a goat or two on their vehicle?” questioned a local postal worker who chose to remain anonymous.
 “This has got to be the dumbest thing I’ve ever heard.
 How the hell is a goat going to be able to live in a box for three days?”